EarthScope/rover/docs/commands.md

     rover ingest /tmp/IU.ANMO.00.*.mseed

-will add all the data in the given file to the local store.
+will add all the data in the given file to the repository.

 ### Index